 - Stand a few inches from a wall with your right leg bent at a 45-degree angle and your left leg extended straight behind you, heel down, so you’re in a lunge position.
 Place your palms flat against the wall at shoulder height.
 Move your hips forward until you feel a stretch in your left calf.
 Hold for 30 seconds and then repeat on the opposite side.
 The stretch in your calf extends through your foot, helping tissue that runs along the bottom of your foot become more limber and less prone to pain (especially helpful if you have plantar fasciitis).

 Choose the right shoes.
 Though they may be stylish, tight or unsupportive shoes can cause problems that range from aches and pains to corns and ingrown toenails.
 Select a pair that doesn’t cram your toes or otherwise pinch your feet.
 Also, since your feet can actually grow longer and wider as tendons loosen with age, consider getting measured to ensure that you’re wearing the right size.
 Proper arch support and cushioning can also fend off pain stemming from the natural deterioration of the fat pads on the bottoms of your feet.
 Some styles are designed with this in mind, though you can also use over-the-counter insoles or custom shock-absorbing orthotics.
 The latter are especially helpful if you have flat feet or if your job requires all-day standing.
 Avoid unsupportive flip flops that provide no cushion.
+“I cannot emphasize enough how important it is to wear comfortable shoes with the proper amount of arch support and ankle stabilization,” says Cynthia Geyer, M.D., medical director of Canyon Ranch in Lenox, Mass.

 More: Buying the Perfect Running Shoe